Zine El Abidine Ben Ali: Rise to presidency

-Presidency (1987-2011)
+Presidency (1987–2011)

 Politics

-Ben Ali initially promised a more democratic way of ruling the country than had prevailed under Bourguiba.
+Alan Cowell, a prominent New York Times journalist, believed Ben Ali's initial promises of a more democratic way of ruling the country than had prevailed under Bourguiba.
 One of his first acts upon taking office was to loosen restrictions on the press; for the first time state-controlled newspapers published statements from the opposition.
+Ben Ali also released some political prisoners and granted them with pardons.
 In 1988, he changed the name of the ruling Destourian Socialist Party to the Democratic Constitutional Rally (RCD), and pushed through constitutional amendments that limited the president to three five-year terms, with no more than two in a row.

 However, the conduct of the 1989 elections was little different from past elections.
 The RCD swept every seat in the legislature, and Ben Ali appeared alone on the ballot in Tunisia's first presidential election since 1974.
 Although opposition parties had been legal since 1981, presidential candidates were required to get endorsements from 30 political figures.
 Given the RCD's near-absolute dominance of the political scene, prospective opposition candidates discovered they could not get their nomination papers signed.
 The subsequent years saw the return of several Bourguiba-era restrictions.
 For many years, the press had been expected to practice self-censorship, but this increasingly gave way to official censorship.
 Amendments to the press code allowed the Interior Ministry to review all newspaper and magazine articles before publication.
 In 1992, the president's younger brother Habib Ben Ali was tried in absentia in France for laundering the proceeds of drug trafficking, in a case known as the "couscous connection".
 French television news was blocked in Tunisia during the trial.

-At the 1994 elections, opposition parties polled 2.25% and gained 19 of 163 seats in Parliament—the first time opposition parties had actually managed to get into the chamber.
+At the 1994 elections, opposition parties polled 2.25% and gained 19 of 163 seats in Parliament—the first-time opposition parties had actually managed to get into the chamber.
 Ben Ali was unopposed for a second full term, again after being the only candidate to get enough endorsements to qualify.
 Turnout was officially reported at 95%.
 However, at this and subsequent elections, opposition parties never accounted for more than 24 percent of the seats in the Chamber of Deputies.
 All legislation continued to originate with the president, and there was little meaningful opposition to executive decisions.